Learning objectives help teachers plan. They do not help students learn.

 Of course every educational institution should be able to decide what they want to offer, and teachers should be clear about what they want to communicate.
 But on the other side of the table, students must be able to choose what they want to order from the menu, or if they want to order from that institution at all.
 After all the internet now provides an unofficial menu that ranges further in every direction than the official, state-prescribed curricula.

-As of 2020, just about every aspect of education, from preschool to university, is defined in terms of learning objectives.
+These days, just about every aspect of education, from preschool to university, is defined in terms of learning objectives.
 It is time to start using learning objectives only for designing content and resources, and let students choose what to learn based on what integrates best with their existing knowledge.